ggmichael/craterstats/README.md

 2. Specify the data to be overplotted, and which chronology model evaluations should be applied to it

-In the following example, the first items define characteristics for the whole plot: `-cs 3` specifies chronology system 3, *Mars, Neukum-Ivanov (2001)*, and the `-title Example plot` adds the chosen title.
+In the following example, the first items define characteristics for the whole plot: `-cs neukumivanov` specifies chronology system 4, *Mars, Neukum-Ivanov (2001)* , and the `-title Example plot` adds the chosen title.

 The `-p` indicates the start of an overplot definition, which should come after the part 1 settings.
 Following this, the path to the data source is given: this will produce a simple data plot with the default binning, colour and plot symbol.
 After the second `-p`, an additional overplot is specified: this time, a poisson age evaluation for the diameter range 0.2–0.7 km.
 Note that parameters within an overplot definition are separated by a `,`.

-    python craterstats.py -cs 3 -title Example plot -p source=sample/Pickering.scc -p type=poisson,range=[.2,.7]
+    python craterstats.py -cs neukumivanov -title Example plot -p source=craterstats/sample/Pickering.scc -p type=poisson,range=[.2,.7]

 By default, an output file is created in the current folder with the name `out.png`.
 The output path or name can be set with the `-o` option.
 Different file types can be produced by giving the appropriate extension or with the `-f` option.
 Supported types are: png, jpg, tif, pdf, svg, txt.

-Also, by default, a differential plot was produced.
-To switch to a cumulative plot, add `-pi 1` to the part 1 settings.
-Other possibilities are: 3 - relative (R), 4 - Hartmann, 5 - chronology, 6 - rate.

-Numbered tables of recognised chronology systems, equilibrium functions and epoch systems – which can be used with the `-cs`, `-ef` and `-ep` options – may be listed with the following command:
+Tables of chronology systems, equilibrium functions and epoch systems – which can be used with the `-cs`, `-ef` and `-ep` options – may be listed with the following command:

     python craterstats.py -lcs

+These items may specifed by their index number, e.g. `-cs 4`, or using any unambiguous abbreviated form, e.g. `-cs ida`.
+Similarly, `-ef standard` or `-ef trask` is equivalent to `-ef 1`

 Numbered tables of plot symbols and colours – which can be used with the `psym=` and `colour=` options – may be listed with the following command:

     python craterstats.py -lpc

+and can likewise be specified by index or abbreviation, e.g. `psym=1`, `psym=circle` or `psym=o` all select a circle; `colour=2`, `colour=green` or `colour=gr` select green.

+Differential plots are produced by default.
+To switch to a different kind, e.g. cumulative, add `-pr 1` or `-pr cum` to the part 1 settings.
+Other possibilities are: 3 - relative (R), 4 - Hartmann, 5 - chronology, 6 - rate.

 The complete set of options can be seen with: